-Twitter shareholders to meet amid Elon Musk’s takeover drama
+Twitter shareholders meet amid Elon Musk’s takeover drama

-Twitter’s regularly scheduled shareholder meeting Wednesday won’t include a vote on Tesla billionaire Elon Musk’s $44 billion bid for the social platform.
+Twitter’s regularly scheduled shareholder meeting Wednesday didn’t include a vote on Tesla billionaire Elon Musk’s $44 billion bid for the social platform.
 That vote will take place at a yet-undetermined date in the future.

+CEO Parag Agrawal said executives won’t be answering any questions surrounding the proposal.
+Even a question from a stockholder asking what will happen to his shares if someone buys Twitter and takes it private was shot down.
+(If this happens, the stockholder would be paid the agreed-upon purchase price for each share and the stock would be delisted).

-But the drama surrounding his offer — almost all of it created by Musk himself — might spill over into today’s proceedings anyway.
+But the drama surrounding his offer — almost all of it created by Musk himself — threatened to spill over into Wednesday’s proceedings.
+Shareholders raising proposals for a vote frequently invoked his name.
+One proposal by the New York State and Local Retirement System called for a report on Twitter’s policies and procedures around political contributions using corporate funds.
+It passed in a preliminary vote.

 Musk had promised that taking over Twitter would enable him to rid the social media platform of its annoying “spam bots.”
 But he’s been arguing — without presenting any evidence — that there might be just too many of those automated accounts for the deal to move ahead.

 The sharp turnaround by the world’s richest man makes little sense except as a tactic to scuttle or renegotiate a deal that’s becoming increasingly costly for him, experts said last week.
-The fact that the whole thing is playing out publicly — on Twitter, no less — only adds to the chaos that’s played an integral part in Musk’s bid, even before he made it.
+The fact that the whole thing is playing out publicly — on Twitter, no less — only adds to the chaos that’s been a constant in Musk’s bid, even before he made it.

 Earlier in May, the mercurial billionaire tweeted that the deal was “on hold” because he wanted to pinpoint the number of spam and fake accounts on the social media platform after claiming that Twitter’s own estimate is too low.